 Where we work

-Our gender teams work tirelessly to make sure that the voices of women are included in all areas of peacekeeping.
+Our gender teams work tirelessly to make sure that the voices of women and girls are included in all areas of peacekeeping.

 Our gender advisers are in the following UN Peacekeeping missions: